 According to the Environmental Protection Agency, the average air conditioning system lasts about 15 to 20 years.
-Considering the hot and humid climate, air conditioners in the Fort Worth area often wear out even more quickly than that.
+Considering how hot and humid it can get during the summer, some air conditioners wear out even more quickly than that.
 In order to prevent this, here are three effective ways to ensure that your air conditioner keeps its cool for many years to come.

 Keep Your Air Filters Clean